cds-snc/platform-mvp/README.md

 - Open the project in VS Code
 - When prompted "Reopen in container" or press F1 -> Remote-Containers: Open folder in container
 - Visit `localhost:8000` to see your new WordPress install
+- Visit `localhost:8000/wp-admin` to see the admin interface

+Wordpress will be installed with some pre-configured plugins and themes, and will be configured as a multi-site install.
+There will also be a default administrator account, with the following credentials:

+username: admin
+password: secret

 ## Useful services